KheireddineAzzez/MLOps/README.md

 ### Actions

 #### Docker
-Now we are going to upload the image that would being use to create
+> Now we are going to upload the image on Google Cloud Registry, that image would be use at each stage of our pipeline.